oisdk/site/posts/2016-11-04-semirings-lhs.markdown

   Star x -> star (interpret f x)
 ```

-This may be more efficiently encoded using the more initial approach.
+It may be more efficient to use the initial encoding.
 Using another semiring (near-semiring, specifically; and it requires the underlying monoid to be commutative):

 ```{.haskell .literate}
 instance Monoid a => Semiring (Endo a) where